portalsoup/portalsaas/README.md

 # Deploy

-Deployment is performed using Terraform and Ansible, both tools are delegated through Gradle via Gradle tasks.
+Deployment to DigitalOcean is automated using Terraform and Ansible, both tools are delegated through Gradle via Gradle tasks.

 To begin the deployment process, ensure that Ktor's `application.conf` file has been generated in the resources/ directory by invoking Gradle's `ktor-config` task, then build a jar: